greenerservices/greenerservices.github.io/app/principles/actions/6a-minimise-the-lifecycle-impacts-of-equipment-used-by-the-service.md

 ###  (ii) Maximise the lifespan of hardware

-Maintain and manage equipment to increase the lifespan of hardware.
-This reduces the need for replacements.
+Maintain and manage equipment to increase its lifespan.

 #### Environmental benefit:
 Reduces the impacts of replacing hardware.